 COST OF LIVING

-On average, the cost of living in The Netherlands is around 15% higher than the United Kingdom.
-However, salaries generally reflect the cost, making The Netherlands relatively affordable.
+On average, the cost of living for tax expats in The Netherlands is around 15% higher than in the United Kingdom.
+However, tax salaries generally reflect the cost, making The Netherlands relatively affordable for VAT professionals looking to relocate.
 In addition, larger cities such as Amsterdam will be more expensive than smaller towns such as Maastricht.
 While The Netherlands may be more expensive than some European countries, its quality of life is continuously rated amongst the top 5 in the European Union, according to Eurostat’s Quality of Life indicator.

 One of the special benefits of being an expat in the Netherlands is that the Dutch government has a tax-free allowance for expats fulfilling a certain skillset threshold, which is 30% of the income.
 This is a great perk, especially when relocating to a new country.